The-Swarm-Corporation/swarms.md/README.md

 ### **The Future is Collaborative**

-As AI continues to evolve, the ability to coordinate multiple specialized agents will become increasingly critical.
-The Swarms Protocol positions you at the forefront of this evolution, providing the tools and frameworks needed to build the next generation of AI systems.
+As agent continues to evolve, the ability to coordinate multiple specialized agents will become increasingly critical.
+The Swarms Protocol positions you at the forefront of this evolution, providing the tools and frameworks needed to build the next generation of agent systems.

-The protocol is more than just a technical specification—it's a vision for how AI systems should work together.
-By adopting the Swarms Protocol, you're not just implementing a solution; you're joining a movement toward more intelligent, collaborative, and scalable AI systems.
+The protocol is more than just a technical specification—it's a vision for how agent systems should work together.
+By adopting the Swarms Protocol, you're not just implementing a solution; you're joining a movement toward more intelligent, collaborative, and scalable agent systems.

 For more examples and advanced use cases, explore the examples directory in the Swarms repository, which contains implementations of various multi-agent patterns and architectures.
 Join the community and help shape the future of multi-agent collaboration.